neondatabase/neon/docs/rfcs/025-generation-numbers.md

 Timeline IDs are never reused, so we don't have to worry about the case of create/delete/create cycles.
-If they were re-used during a disaster recovery "un-delete" of a timeline, that special case can be handled by calling out to all available pageservers to check that they return 404 for the timeline, and to flush their deletion queues in case they had any deletions pending from the
+If they were reused during a disaster recovery "un-delete" of a timeline, that special case can be handled by calling out to all available pageservers to check that they return 404 for the timeline, and to flush their deletion queues in case they had any deletions pending from the